macanv/BERT-BiLSTM-CRF-NER/README.md

 ```

 ## UPDATE:
+- 2019.2.19: add text classification service
-1. fix Missing loss error
+-  fix Missing loss error
-2. add label_list params in train process, so you can using -label_list xxx to special labels in training process.
+- add label_list params in train process, so you can using -label_list xxx to special labels in training process.

 ## Train model:
 You can use -help to view the relevant parameters of the training named entity recognition model, where data_dir, bert_config_file, output_dir, init_checkpoint, vocab_file must be specified.